smnookin/smnookin.github.io/_posts/2013-10-24-p-s-it-is-spelled-ville.md

 ---
 layout: post
-published: false
+published: true
 title: Untitled
 category: politics
 author: Nathalie Davidson
-displaydate: "October 25, 2013"
+displaydate: October 24
 ---

 “There has never been another way to spell the Vil, it’s always been, V-i-l.”
 I politely smiled.
 For the past two days, I had been on a hunt to discover what the correct spelling of the “Vil/Ville” was.
 The word refers to a small retail section of Wellesley adjacent to the college.
 The Vil/Ville nickname is a fond term students use for the village where they often travel in packs to sniff out a bargain at the Gap or to visit the local watering hole, Starbucks.